doga/lume_langdata/README.md

 ## Other relevant Lume add-ons

-If you are developing multi-language sites, the following Lume plugins are a nice complement to the lume_cross_language_content add-on:
+If you are developing multi-language sites, the following Lume plugin and add-on are a nice complement to the lume_langdata plugin:

 - [lume_navbardata](https://deno.land/x/lume_navbardata)
 - [lume_cross_language_content](https://deno.land/x/lume_cross_language_content)